 2 large eggs

-Peel and core apples, then cut them into one-sixteenths chunks.
+Peel and core apples, then cut them into one-sixteenth chunks.
 Placed them in a single layer on a baking sheet lined with parchment paper and bake them until they take on a little color and feel dry to the touch, about 20 minutes.
 They will be about half-baked.
 Let them cool completely.
 (You can speed this up in the fridge.)
 Leave oven on.

-Sift or whisk flour, sugar, baking powder and salt together.
+Sift or whisk flour, sugar, baking powder, and salt together.
 Set aside.
-Place butter in the bowl of an electric mixer with a paddle attachment, along with cooled apple chunks, cheese, cream and one egg.
+Place butter in the bowl of an electric mixer with a paddle attachment, along with cooled apple chunks, cheese, cream, and one egg.
 Sprinkle flour mixture over the top and mix on low speed until the dough just comes together.
 Do not overmix.

 [Don’t have a stand or hand mixer?
-Mix the cold butter into the flour mixture with a pastry blender, hand-chop the apples coarsely and mix the rest together with a wooden spoon until combined.
+Mix the cold butter into the flour mixture with a pastry blender, hand-chop the apples coarsely, and mix the rest together with a wooden spoon until combined.
 Again, don’t overmix it though it will be harder to do this by hand.]

-Generously flour your counter top and place the scone dough on top of it.
+Generously flour your countertop and place the scone dough on top of it.
 Sprinkle with flour.
 Use a rolling pin to gently roll (or use your hands to pat) the dough into a 1 1/4-inch thick, 6-inch circle.
 Cut circle into 6 wedges.
 Transfer them to a baking sheet that has either been buttered or lined with a fresh sheet of parchment paper.
 Leave at least 2 inches between each scone.

-Beat remaining egg in a small bowl with a pinch of salt.
-Brush the scones with egg wash and sprinkle them with remaining tablespoon of sugar.
+Beat the remaining egg in a small bowl with a pinch of salt.
+Brush the scones with egg wash and sprinkle them with the remaining tablespoon of sugar.
 Bake until firm and golden, about 30 minutes.
 With a spatula, lift them to a wire rack to cool for 10 minutes.